ricardoues/Behavioral-Cloning/writeup_report.md

 ![alt text][image7]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 42000 number of data points.
+I then preprocessed this data by using normalization and cropping on the information of the images.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set by means the parameter validation_split of the method fit from Keras.
+Due to we observe how the model works in the simulator, we think it is not neccessary to use a test set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate was not necessary.
+Finally,